openshift/training/docs/03-explore.md

 ## The Cluster Operator

-The cluster version operator is the core of what defines an OpenShift deployment .
+The cluster version operator is the core of what defines an OpenShift deployment.
 The cluster version operator pod(s) contains the set of manifests which are used to deploy, updated, and/or manage the OpenShift services in the cluster.
 This operator ensures that the other services, also deployed as operators, are at the version which matches the release definition and takes action to remedy discrepancies when necessary.

 ~~~bash
 $ oc get deployments -n openshift-cluster-version